-- Search Search all the ADAM-6000 and ADAM-5000/TCP modules you connected.
-The operation process will be described in Section 5.3.2. - Add Devices to Group You can add ADAM-6000 modules to your favorite group by this option.
-You need to select the device you want to add in the Module Tree Display area (it will be described below) first, and then select this option to add. - Terminal for Command Testing ADAM-6000 modules support ASCII command and Modbus/TCP as communication protocol.
+- 1. Search Device Search all the ADAM-6000 and modules you connected.
+The operation process will be described in Section 5.3.2. - 2.
+Add Devices to Group You can add ADAM-6000 modules to your favorite group by this option.
+You need to select the device you want to add in the Module Tree Display area (it will be described below) first, and then select this option to add. - 3.
+Group Configuration You can update Firmware, Configuration File, and HTML files of a single module/multiple modules using this option.
+The configuration file includes settings of Device Information, General Information, P2P & Streaming, GCL and Modbus Address XML file.
+The configuration file can be exported in the Firmware tab as a .cfg file. - 4.
+Terminal for Command Testing ADAM-6000 modules support ASCII command and Modbus/TCP as communication protocol.
 You can launch the terminal to communicate with ADAM-6000 module by these two protocol directly.
-(Refer to Section 6.3 and 6.4 for more information about ASCII and Modbus/TCP command.) - DiagAnywhere Searcher There are multiple Advantech products installed with DiagAnywhere server, which gives user remote control ability through Ethernet.
-When you choose this option, all devices with DiagAnywhere server in the Ethernet you connected with will be listed. - 5.
-Print Screen You can save current ADAM.NET Utility screen into an image file by this option.

-6. Monitor Stream/ Adam5000 Event Data - ADAM-6000 modules support Data Stream function.
+(Refer to Section 6.3 and 6.4 for more information about ASCII and Modbus/TCP command.) - 5.
+Print Screen You can save current ADAM.NET Utility screen into an image file by this option. - 6.
+Monitor Stream/Event Data ADAM-6000 modules support Data Stream function.
 You can define the Host (such as a PC) by IP.

 Then ADAM-6000 modules will periodically send its I/O status to the Host.
 The IP and period to transfer data is configured in the Stream tab of Status Display area.
 The configuration tab will be introduced in Section 5.3.2.